Kyle-Shal/mediredi-program/README.md

 MediRedi was designed for the purposes of the Bounce Health Innovation Hackathon 2022, in St. John's NL.

+A more detailed explanation of the MediRedi Program can be found [here](./mediredi.pdf).

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started